Paleontologist on stamps and other philately related items

 Sir Nicholas John Shackleton was a British geologist and climatologist who specialised in the Quaternary Period.
 He was the son of the distinguished field geologist Robert Millner Shackleton and great-nephew of the explorer Ernest Shackleton.

-over two hundred scientific papers.
+hundred scientific papers.
 He was a pioneer in the use of mass

 spectrometry to determine changes in climate as recorded in the oxygen

 isotope composition of calcareous microfossils.
-He also found
+He

 Shackleton became known, in 1976, with the publication of his paper, with James Hays and John Imbrie, in Science entitled 'Variations in the Earth's orbit: Pacemaker of the ice ages'.Using ocean sediment cores, the researchers demonstrated that oscillations in climate over the past few million years could be correlated with variations in the orbital and positional relationship between the Earth and the Sun.